PERSONAL

 on stage at the masonic

 If you're of a certain age, then this shot will take you right back: it's the stage of the Masonic, on Berry St. It was arguably Liverpool's number one rock pub, and definitely the number one for drug dealers.
-It had bands on seven nights a week, and Personal Column signed off from there with a flourish by playing three consecutive nights there in 1983.
+It had bands on seven nights a week, and Personal Column signed off from there with a flourish by playing three consecutive nights in 1983.

 You may have read (if you're keen on soaps) that Mark Moraghan, ex of Holby City, was lead singer in a band called Personal Column at one point.
 Well, it's half true: he was actually backing singer and percussionist for a while, but he was invited to leave due to a persistent failure to acquire any percussion.
 He was forced to console himself by becoming rich and famous, but here he is, singing with Personal Column.